Modeling lower-truncated and right-censored insurance claims with an extension of the MBBEFD class: Real dataset example

 for parameters $g > 1$ and $b > 0$.
 Therefore, we use the domain

 in order to find unimodal MLE solutions of the standard and extended maximization problems described in \eqref{log lik 1} and \eqref{log lik 2}.
 In Figure \ref{Fig:MBBEFD}, the empirical density of the data points strictly smaller than 1 is plotted in blue color.
 Since this corresponds to a true density integrating to one, we further show the conditional density of $Z|_{\{Z<1\}}$ of the fitted models, using the parameters obtained by solving the standard problem \eqref{log lik 1} (in green) and the extended problem \eqref{log lik 2} (in red).
+As for all the fitted models in this section, these parameters are provided in the appendix..
 The point mass and the mean are shown in Table~\ref{Tab:MBBEFD}, as well as the log-likelihoods of the random variables $Z|_{\{Z<1\}}$ and $Z$, and the AIC scores that are computed using $\ell_Z$.
 We see that, as expected, the MLE solution of the extended problem gives better results, even if the densities obtained are not close to the empirical density.
-Proposition \ref{prop bell shaped} helps us to understand why the fit is not accurate since the empirical density is skewed to the right, whereas the MBBEFD class only allows for symmetric densities.
+Proposition \ref{prop bell shaped} helps us to understand why the fit is not accurate since the empirical density is skewed to the right, whereas the MBBEFD class only allows for symmetric densities described by the derivative of the logistic function.